xytangtang/ProcData/README.md

 `cc_data` is a list of two elements:

--   `seqs` is a list containing the action sequences and the timestamp sequences.
+-   `seqs` is a \`proc' object.
 -   `responses` is a numeric vector containing the binary responses outcomes.

-For data stored in csv files, `read.seqs` can be used to read response processes.
+For data stored in csv files, `read.seqs` can be used to read response processes into R and to organize them into a `proc` object.
 In the input csv file, each process can be stored in a single line or multiple lines.
 The sample files for the two styles are example\_single.csv and example\_multiple.csv.
 The processes in the two files can be read by running

 ``` r
 seqs1 <- read.seqs(file="example_single.csv", style="single", id_var="ID", action_var="Action", time_var="Time", seq_sep=", ")
 seqs2 <- read.seqs(file="example_multiple.csv", style="multiple", id_var="ID", action_var="Action", time_var="Time")
 ```

+### Data Generators

 `ProcData` also provides three action sequences generators: